tomas-fryza/avr-course/README.md

 ## Introduction

-The repository contains AVR template for bachelor course *Digital Electronics 2* ([Winter 2019/2020](https://www.vutbr.cz/en/students/courses/detail/210896)) at Brno University of Technology, Czechia.
+The repository contains AVR examples for bachelor course [*Digital Electronics 2*](https://www.vutbr.cz/en/students/courses/detail/210896) at Brno University of Technology, Czechia.
 In folder `Docs` all manuals are stored.
-Folder `Hw` contains KiCad schematic of Arduino shields used in the course.
+Folder `Docs/Hw` contains KiCad schematic of Arduino shields used in the course.
 All lab exercises are located within `Labs` folder and all screenshots and images are located in `Images` folder.
-Source and header files of LCD, TWI, and UART libraries are located in the `library` folder.
+Source and header files of LCD, TWI, and UART libraries are located in the `Labs/library` folder.

 | **Lab exercise** | **Description** |
 | :-- | :-- |